 It focuses on identifying goals and values, and then it prompts clients to make changes based on those goals and values.

 While some forms of therapy focus primarily on changing behaviors, motivational interviewing combines behavioral change with finding reasons to make that change.

-Contingency management has been studied as a substance use treatment option for gay and bisexual men.
+Contingency management has been studied as a substance abuse treatment option for gay and bisexual men.

-It has also been studied as an option for all members of the population who deal with substance abuse.
+It has also been studied as an option for all people who deal with substance abuse.

 Contingency management offers rewards in exchange for sobriety, attending therapy sessions, obeying drunk driving laws, and other aspects of addiction recovery.

 Rewards may include cash, movie vouchers, raffle tickets, and similar prizes.

 Contingency management works because it offers external motivation at times when a person may not have much internal motivation available, a skill that must be strengthened over time.

 It’s an especially difficult skill for people with depression, ADHD, and other mental health conditions that are prominent in segments of the LGBTQ+ community.

 External rewards provide a stepping-stone.
 They can help people build on their sobriety as they strengthen their internal motivation.